-6.2.4 Using Blind Offsets
+7.2.4 Using Blind Offsets

-Targets fainter that the limiting magnitude can be acquired using a blind offset.
+Targets fainter that the limiting magnitude (V=18 and V=20 for the HR and MR mode, respectively) must be acquired using a blind offset.
 The convention is to provide the blind offsets in the acquisition template to move the telescope from the target to the acquisition star.
 The coordinates of the science target must be entered in the OB target description.
 In the acquisition template of the OB, the offsets of the acquisition star must be entered in arcseconds (target coordinates + offsets = acquisition star coordinates).
 If a blind offset is used, the magnitude of the acquisition star must also be provided.

 Field stabilization can only be done on the science target.
 Targets using blind offsets are, by construction, often too faint for Field Stabilization with ESPRESSO.
-Since the Field Stabilization compensates for the drift of the Coude Train Optics, not using Field Stabilization leads to a pointing error that translates into flux losses.
+Since the Field Stabilization compensates for the drift of the Coudé Train Optics, not using Field Stabilization leads to a pointing error that translates into flux losses.
 To minimize this, observations using blind offset should select time windows to avoid meridian crossing and fast field rotation.
-For integration times of 10 min the ponting error is negligible.
+For integration times of 10 min the pointing error is negligible.
 However, on integrations of 20 min one loses 5-10% of the predicted flux and on integrations of 30 minutes one loses 10-30%.
 Investigations on the matter continue, and these values should be taken as preliminary.

-6.2.5 OB constraints
+7.2.5 OB constraints